 The result is always the same data across rows of labels.

-If you need different data next to each other, then you should use Label LIVE's Multi-Label Sheet feature.
-This option is more complex and is only available with System Printers using the manufacturer drivers.
-You can not yet use this option with USB Thermal Printers.
+If you need different data next to each other, then you should use Label LIVE's Many-Label Page feature.

 Notes about this example:

 The Label dimensions are 1" square

 Change the Print > Configuration > Many Labels.

 Hover your cursor over the Page Preview to see the Page Setup.

 Page Width: 2.1"